 I Googled "Vegan Yorkshire Pudding" recipes, and I printed out every single one there is on the internet and I made them all.
 All of them.
 Every.
 Single.
 One.
 Multiple times.
 My house was seriously like smoke central for 3 days.

 And you know what I found?
 None of them were any good.
-They were all cake-y, squat and not well risen, and none of them had a proper hollowed out bowl shaped inside for holding gravy and they didn't really have crispy outsides.
+They were all cakey, squat, and not well risen, and none of them had a proper hollowed-out bowl-shaped inside for holding gravy and they didn't have crispy outsides.
 Or not consistently anyway.
 Even the recipe from Sainsbury's that everyone seems to rave about.
 You can find it here if you want to check it out.
 And most importantly of all, none of them tasted that great.

 That's when I realized that my Vegan Yorkshire Pudding recipe was actually pretty good.
 Much better than any of the others and it deserved to be let loose out in the wild.
+So here it is!